linqueta/eezee/README.md

 end
 ```

-When the methods `get` or `put` were called, Katinguele will create a Request setting with the options defined in the module and merge with the options passed as a param in the methods.
+When the HTTP methods were called, Katinguele has created a Request setting with the options defined in the module and merge with the options passed as a param in the HTTP methods.

+#### Available Request options

 Here are the list of available options and about them:

 | Option | Required | Default | What is it? | Example |
 |--------|----------|---------|-------------|---------|
 | `url` | Yes | `nil` | The request's url | `"rickandmortyapi.com/api"` |